microsoft/woodgrove-groceries/CONTRIBUTING.md

 1. In the .cshtml.cs file, add the telemetry with your use case unique ID.
 You can copy it from another use case, such as [SSPR.cshtml.cs](./Areas/Help/Pages/SSPR.cshtml.cs).
 1. Then in the **cshtml** file adds the content guide.
 You can copy the content from another help file. **Important**, make sure to enter the exact number of steps in the `@await Html.PartialAsync("_Steps.cshtml", 5)` code.
 In this example, there are five steps.
-1. Create a sub folder with your use case ID under the [/wwwroot/images/help/](./wwwroot/images/help/) folder.
+1. Create a sub folder with your use case ID under the [/wwwroot/Help/](./wwwroot/Help/) folder.
 1. Add the screenshots into the folder you created.

 ## Deployment

 After you completed writing your code, and tested it locally in your development workstation, it's time to publish your changes.

-- This GitHub repository uses a GitHub action called [main_woodgrove-groceries.yml](/blob/main/.github/workflows/main_woodgrove-groceries.yml) which is triggered on **commit** to the **main** branch, or on pull request **merge**.
+- This GitHub repository uses a GitHub action called [main_woodgrove-groceries.yml](./.github/workflows/main_woodgrove-groceries.yml) which is triggered on **commit** to the **main** branch, or on pull request **merge**.
 - You can check the status of your dempoloyen in the last commit.
 Usually it takes 2-3 minutes.
 - The [/appsettings.json](./appsettings.json) contains empty or fake values.
 To change the settings (if you have access) go to Woodgrove Azure Service App and select the **App Settings** from the menu.
 Then add or change the app settings. **NEVER** add any information from the Woodgrove tenant that my cause security or privacy issues.

-Thanks again for your help and support! :heart: :heart: :heart:
+Thanks again for your help, support and contribution! :heart: :heart: :heart: